Alogani/NimGo_multithreadingattempt/README.md

 _The advantages and drawbacks are similar than comparing async/await with threads_

 - **Advantages**:
-  - easyness to pass data
+  - easiness to pass data
   - lightweigth on memory
   - faster for I/O
 - **Drawbacks**: